Shimizu-ku, Shizuoka: Primary industry

 Shimizu is known for producing Japanese mandarin oranges, and green tea in the mountainous area and around the Nihondaira.
 Shimizu Port is a major commercial fishing port.
 Production of roses used to be the highest in Japan.

 Heavy industry

 The waterfront area was formerly an industrial area and there were shipyards, iron works, and numerous canneries.
 Most of the heavy industry has been replaced by commercial venues.

 Commerce

 At Shimizu Station, the "Shimizu Ekimae Ginza" shopping area used to be the city center of Shimizu.
 However, there are no longer any department stores.
 The Seiyu that remained near the station closed in March 2015.
 Since many large suburban shopping centers have been expanding, the shopping area downtown is not as lively as it used to be.
-Lately, department stores like Nagasaki-ya, Marui, Seifu and Daiei have closed, one after the another.
+Lately, department stores like Nagasaki-ya, Marui, Seifu and Daiei have closed, one after the other.
 Moreover, since Shimizu merged with Shizuoka, a plan is being implemented to move fundamental functions to the area around Higashi-Shizuoka Station as the third central area of the city in addition to Shimizu and Shizuoka.